 The originals have been removed, though there are two Roman-style columns at the entrance to the next room.
 And the arch behind them was added by the Romans as well.

 Over to the left, you can see some Roman-style reliefs painted over the original Egyptian carvings.
-While once thought to depict Christian saints, it’s now believed that the paintings are of Roman emperors Diocletian and Maximian.
+While once thought to depict Christian saints, it’s now believed that they depict the Roman Tetrarchy, which included senior emperors Diocletian and Maximian and their junior emperors Constantius Chlorus and Galerius.

 Later on, this chapel was converted to a church.
 Interestingly, in the original plan, the Hall of Eight Columns corresponds to the heart.